hzeller/gcode-multi-shell-extrude/README.md

 Now you can use it; here a little synopsis:

      Usage: ./multi-shell-extrude -h <height> [<options>]
-     Template (flag -t) describes the shape.
-The letters in that string describe the screw depth for a full turn.
-     A template 'AAZZZAAZZZAAZZZ' is a screw with three parallel threads, with 'inner parts' (the one with the lower letter 'A') being 2/3 the width of the outer parts.
-'AAZZZ' would have one thread per turn.
-     The string-length represents a full turn, so 'AAZZZZZZZZ' would have one narrow thread.
-     The range of letters (here A..Z) is linearly mapped to the thread depth.
-     Try 'AAZZMMZZZZ'.
-If you only use two letters, then 'AABBBAABBB' is equivalent to 'AAZZZAAZZZ'
      Required parameter: -h <height>

+      [ Screw from a string template]
          -t <template>     : template string, described above (default "AABBBAABBBAABBB")
+                           The following options -d and -w work for this:
+         -d <thread-depth> : depth of thread (default: radius/5) -w <twist>        : tWist ratio of angle per radius fraction (good range: -0.3...0.3)

+      [ Screw from a polygon data file ]
+         -D <data>         : data file with polygon.
+Lines with x y pairs.

+      [ General parameters ]
+         -h <height>       : Total height to be printed -s <initial-size> : Polygon sizing parameter.
+                             Means radius if from -t, factor for -D.
-         -h <height>       : Total height to be printed -n <number-of-screws> : number of screws to be printed -r <radius>       : radius of the smallest screw -R <radius-increment> : increment between screws
+         -u <pump>         : Pump up polygon as if the center was not a dot but a circle of <pump> radius -n <number-of-screws> : number of screws to be printed -R <radius-increment> : increment between screws, the clearance.
-         -w <twist>        : tWist ratio of angle per radius fraction (good range: -0.3...0.3)
-         -d <thread-depth> : depth of thread (default: radius/5) -l <layer-height> : Height of each layer
+         -l <layer-height> : Height of each layer.
          -f <feed-rate>    : maximum, in mm/s
          -T <layer-time>   : min time per layer; dynamically influences -f -p <pitch>        : how many mm height a full screw-turn takes -L <x,y>          : x/y size limit of your printbed.
          -o <dx,dy>        : dx/dy offset per print.
 Clearance needed from hotend-tip to left and front essentially.

+      [ Output options ]
-         -P                : PostScript output instead of GCode output
+         -P                : PostScript output instead of GCode output -m                : For Postscript: show nested (Matryoshka doll style)

+(TODO: make these long-options.
+The short-options are not really descriptive)

-GCode-output is on stdout.
+Output (GCode or PostScript) is on stdout.

 Make sure to give the machine limits of your particular machine with the `-L` and `-o` option to get the most screws on your bed.